 No matter how much hot water you use, that raw meat is still a breeding ground.
 No amount of soapy water, hot water, or lemon juice will remove it.
 The only way to truly kill off the harmful bacteria on the bird is to cook it through until the internal temperature reads 165 degrees Fahrenheit.
 If you don't have a food thermometer, we recommend this version because it is small, portable, and accurate.

 2. Your chicken washing is actually dirtying up the place.

 That same bacteria that you can't quite see is easily transmitted.
-The raw poultry juices you come into contact with even contain germs so that means you're spreading these juices to your own body up to your elbows.
+The raw poultry juices you come into contact with even contain germs, so that means you're spreading these chicken juices to your own body up to your elbows.

 This is why the CDC or Centers for Disease Control and Prevention says not to wash raw chicken, as rinsing it can contaminate the rest of your kitchen.
 Even the splashing water that lands on your kitchen countertops and faucet contains these germs and through cross-contamination, you can do more harm than good.

 Skip the washing step, and make sure to use a separate cutting board for your chicken so you don't inadvertently spread bacteria around your kitchen.
 Wash hands after touching raw chicken so you don't spread germs or get sick!